UbiquityDotNET/Llvm.NET/README.md

 The full API documentation on using Llvm.NET is available on the [Llvm.NET documentation site](https://ubiquitydotnet.github.io/Llvm.NET/).

 ## Building Llvm.NET
-### Pre-requsites
+### Prerequsites
 * Visual Studio 2017 (15.4+)
 * Llvm.Libs NuGet Package
   - To build the Llvm.Libs NuGet package locally you can use the build support from the [Llvm.Libs ](https://github.com/UbiquityDotNET/Llvm.Libs) repository

 #### Using Visual Studio
-The repository contains a Visual Studio solution files that allow building the components individually for modifying Llvm.NET and LibLLVM, as well as running the available unit tests.
+The repository contains Visual Studio solution files that allow building the components individually for modifying Llvm.NET and LibLLVM, as well as running the available unit tests.
 This is the primary mode of working with the Llvm.NET source code during development.

 ### Replicating the automated build
-The Automated build support for Llvm.NET uses BuildAll.ps1 PowerShell script to build all the binaries, sign them [SHA256 hash only at present], and generate a NuGet package.
+The Automated build support for Llvm.NET uses BuildAll.ps1 PowerShell script to build all the binaries and generate a NuGet package.
 To build the full package simply run `BuildAll.ps1` from a PowerShell command prompt with MSBuild tools on the system search path.

 ### Sample Application
 The [CodeGenWithDebugInfo](https://github.com/UbiquityDotNET/Llvm.Net/tree/master/Samples/CodeGenWithDebugInfo) sample application provides an example of using Llvm.NET to generate
 LLVM Bit code equivalent to what the Clang compiler generates for a [simple C language file](https://github.com/UbiquityDotNET/Llvm.Net/blob/master/Samples/CodeGenWithDebugInfo/Support%20Files/test.c).
 The sample application doesn't actually parse the source, instead it is a manually constructed and documented example of how to use Llvm.NET to accomplish the bit-code generation.

+### Kaleidoscope Tutorial
+An Llvm.NET version of the LLVM sample [Kaleidoscope language tutorial](https://ubiquitydotnet.github.io/Llvm.NET/articles/Samples/Kaleidoscope.html) is provided to walk through many aspects of code generation and JIT execution with Llvm.NET.

 ### Code of Conduct
 This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/)